leovct/zk-evm-prover-infra/DEBUG2.md

   --previous-proof "$previous_proof" < "$witness_file" | tee "$witness_file.leader.out"
 ```

-We confirmed the setup works manually!
+TODO: Share if this work or not.

 Now, let's use a script to automate the proving of a range of witnesses.

 ```bash
 ./tmp/zero-prover-infra/tools/prove-witnesses.sh /tmp/witnesses2 20362226 20362237